isomerpages/moe-sls/_student-user-guide/Gamify/Attempt a Gamified Lesson.md

 </li>
 <li><p>There are three types of XP Modifiers:</p>
  <ol style="list-style-type: lower-alpha;">
 <li><p>Early submission of Quizzes - You will receive a bonus for the entire Quiz if the Quiz is submitted early.
-The default bonus set for early submission is 50% and the default number of days to be considered an Early Submission is 1 day before the Section Due Date.</p></li></ol><p></p>
+The default bonus set for early submission is 50% and the default number of days to be considered an Early Submission is 1 day before the Section Due Date.</p>
-<p> Calculation of XP awarded: (1 + percentage/100) x Awarded Marks x Marks to XP Conversion</p>
+<p> Calculation of XP awarded: (1 + percentage/100) x Awarded Marks x Marks to XP Conversion</p></li></ol>
 </li><ul>
 <li><p>Late submission of Quizzes - You will receive reduced XP for the entire Quiz if the Quiz is submitted early.
 The default bonus set for late submission is -50%.</p>
 <p>  Calculation of XP awarded: (1 - percentage/100) x Awarded Marks x Marks to XP Conversion</p>
 </li>
 <li><p>Retries for questions - Standalone questions and questions in Progressive Quiz can be given multiple tries.
 If you get the questions right on your first try, you will be given the full XP.
-However, if you get the questions right on subsequent tries, your XP will be reduced.</p> </li></ul>
+However, if you get the questions right on subsequent tries, your XP will be reduced.</p>
-<p>  Calculation of XP awarded: (1 - percentage/100)^(number of retries) x Awarded Marks x Marks to XP Conversion</p>
+<p>Calculation of XP awarded: (1 - percentage/100)^(number of retries) x Awarded Marks x Marks to XP Conversion</p> </li></ul>

 <li><p>Under the <strong>Game Story</strong> tab, you will be able to view the Awarded Game Story.
 Game Stories with preset Conditions will only appear after all Conditions have been fulfilled.
 Click <strong>Preview</strong> to read the Game Story. </p>
 <p> <img alt="Untitled" src="https://s3-us-west-2.amazonaws.com/secure.notion-static.com/4dfaedce-b3d4-4069-8eac-7e10151d06f7/Untitled.png"></p>